Novu Wellness Mental Health

 Is Social Anxiety Genetic?

 is social anxiety in your DNA?
-Can you actually inherit social anxiety?
+Can you inherit social anxiety?

 Family ConnectionYour Risk Level